cleanweb-uk/cleanweb-uk.github.com/source/_posts/2012-09-15-ignite-cleanweb-what-a-night.markdown

 > The presentations were also truly, deeply, brilliantly, emotionally, practically, socially inspiring.

-If you missed the event, or if you just fancy watching the talks again, James is currently slicing up the recordings of the talks to put online and to drop into this post - once they're up, we'll add the videos on to this page.
+If you missed the event, or if you just fancy watching the talks again, you can watch them all on the [Ignite website](http://igniteshow.com/events/ignite-cleanweb), on [Youtube](https://www.youtube.com/playlist?list=PLUPaWd5mPJEGJK0vLva0AEvRIj35DKl2e), or right here:

+<iframe width="853" height="480" src="http://www.youtube.com/embed/videoseries?list=PLUPaWd5mPJEGJK0vLva0AEvRIj35DKl2e&amp;hl=en_US" frameborder="0" allowfullscreen></iframe>

 ### Still want more?